gravitational/teleport/rfd/0032-access-tester.md

 ---
 authors: Rui Li (rui@goteleport.com)
-state: draft
+state:
 ---

-# RFD 32 - Datalog based role tester
+# RFD 32 - Datalog based access tester

 ## What
-This document will describe the implementation for a Datalog based role tester for Teleport's Role-Based Access Control system that will be able to answer access-related questions.
+This document will describe the implementation for a Datalog based access tester for Teleport's Role-Based Access Control system that will be able to answer access-related questions.

-The role tester should allow admins to answer questions such as:
+The access tester should allow admins to answer questions such as:
 - Can user Jean SSH into node-1 as root?
 - Which roles are preventing user Jean access to node-1?
 - Which nodes can user Jean access?